ewilansky/devops_demo/NexusAsDockerRegistry.md

 #### Encryption

 By default, the Docker client expects that it will communicate with an endpoint over an encrypted connection (SSL) via HTTPS.
 Either Nexus 3 can be configured to serve content via HTTPS or you can configure a reverse proxy that accepts encrypted requests from a Docker client and then forwards the request to Nexus 3 unencrypted via HTTP.
 Either way, some endpoint has to be configured to use HTTPS and most reverse proxy's are easier to configure for HTTPS than Nexus is.
 However, either approach will work.
-In my example, I use a reverse proxy to handle the HTTPS request from a Docker client and route it Nexus via HTTP.
+In my example, I use a reverse proxy to handle the HTTPS request from a Docker client and route it to Nexus via HTTP.

 ### Containers Everywhere